Tax Breaks for U.S. Citizens Overseas

 - United Kingdom

-Do U.S. Tax Treaties with Foreign Countries Have Other Benefits?
+Other Benefits of U.S. Tax Treaties with Foreign Countries

 U.S. tax conventions or treaties with many foreign countries allow U.S. residents to obtain certain deductions, credits, and lower foreign tax rates.
 You may be able to pay less taxes to these countries if you take advantage of these tax benefits.
 For instance, most foreign tax treaties allow U.S. residents to exempt all or part of their income for personal services from the treaty country's income tax if they are in the treaty country for a limited number of days.
 In addition, foreign tax treaties generally provide U.S. teachers, students, and trainees with special exemptions from the foreign treaty country's income tax.
 Note: for 2020, exemptions are discontinued.

 Related Foreign Income Links